-ATmega165P share the Timer/Counter Oscillator Pins (TOSC1 and TOSC2) with XTAL1 and XTAL2.
-When using the Timer/Counter Oscillator, the system clock needs to be four times the oscillator frequency.
-Due to this and the pin sharing, the Timer/Counter Oscillator can only be used when the Calibrated Internal RC Oscillator is selected as system clock source.
+Atmel ATmega325/3250/645/6450 share the Timer/Counter Oscillator Pins (TOSC1 and TOSC2) with XTAL1 and XTAL2.
+This means that the Timer/Counter Oscillator can only be used when the calibrated internal RC Oscillator is selected as system clock source.
+The Oscillator is optimized for use with a 32.768kHz watch crystal.
+See Figure 9-2 on page 28 for crystal connection.

 Applying an external clock source to TOSC1 can be done if EXTCLK in the ASSR Register is written to logic one.
-See "Asynchronous operation of the Timer/Counter" on page 140 for further description on selecting external clock as input instead of a 32.768 kHz watch crystal.
+See "Asynchronous Operation of Timer/Counter2" on page 141 for further description on selecting external clock as input instead of a 32kHz crystal.